Colored Bosonic Models and Matrix Coefficients: Spherical models of -adic representations

 where $N^-$ is the group of unipotent lower triangular matrices.
 The integral is only convergent for $\mathbf{z}$ in an open subset of $\hat{T}$, but can be extended by analytic continuation to the regular elements of $\hat{T}$.

 We will follow the approach of Brubaker, Bump and Friedberg~{\cite{BrubakerBumpFriedbergRogawski}}, where the action of the Hecke algebra by Demazure-Lusztig operators is related to the Iwahori fixed vectors in the spherical model.
-The proof relies on results of Casselman~{\cite{CasselmanSpherical}}.
+The proof relies on Casselman~{\cite{CasselmanSpherical}} Theorems~3.4 and~3.1.
 The results of Ion~{\cite{IonNonsymmetric}} are also closely related.

 There is an error in {\cite{BrubakerBumpFriedbergRogawski}}, where Proposition~1 is only correct as stated if $\lambda$ is antidominant.
 Moreover for the application the constant $c (\lambda)$ in the Proposition needs to be evaluated.
 See Propositions~\ref{prop:conjid} and~\ref{prop:intsupport} and Remark~\ref{rem:ymincase}.